 Do not apply steam directly to the suede with an iron or kettle, as heat can cause damage.
 The brush or a dry sponge used very carefully.
 Because one mistake is damaged your good and expensive leather jacket.
 The leather jackets are made for unisex and suited on everyone personality and everywhere.

 Select leather cleaning products cautiously

 Only use a leather cleaning product that matches your type of leather, ideally one manufactured by the same company that made your jacket.
-Always test any cleaning product on a hidden area of the leather to test for discoloration or damage, leaving the product on for at least five minutes, then wiping it off with a clean cloth.
+Always test any cleaning product in a hidden area of the leather to test for discoloration or damage, leaving the product on for at least five minutes, then wiping it off with a clean cloth.
 If no harm has occurred, treat the affected part of the jacket according to the product’s instructions

 .Suede or nubuck should be treated only by-products specifically made for those types.
-Leather labeled as aniline, semi-aniline, or pigmented leather might be cleaned by a general purpose leather cleaner, but always test on a hidden area first.
+Leather labeled as aniline, semi-aniline, or pigmented leather might be cleaned by a general purpose leather cleaner, but always test in a hidden area first.
 You can purchase ink stain remover for leather, but this is not usually 100% effective if the ink has dried.